openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 When users are creating virtual machines (VMs) in an OpenStack cloud, the flavor that they choose specifies the capacity of the VM which should be created.
 The flavor defines the CPU count, the amount of RAM, the amount of disk space etc.
-As long as the cloud has enough capacity to grant the user’s wish, and the user hasn’t reached their quota limit, the flavor acts as a set of instructions on exactly what kind of VM to create on the user’s behalf.
+As long as the cloud has enough capacity to grant the user's wish, and the user hasn't reached their quota limit, the flavor acts as a set of instructions on exactly what kind of VM to create on the user's behalf.

 In the undercloud, where the machines are usually physical rather than virtual (or, at least, pre-existing, rather than created on demand), flavors have a